ReyonRen/DenseRetrieval/README.md

 > A collection of papers related to dense retrieval.
 >
-> The classification refers to our survey **"Dense Text Retrieval based on Pretrained Language Models: A Survey"**.
+> The arrangement of papers refers to our survey **"Dense Text Retrieval based on Pretrained Language Models: A Survey"**.